NeurIT: Pushing the Limit of Neural Inertial Tracking for Indoor Robotic IoT: Design

 \subsubsection{Time-Frequency Input Projection}

 Recent studies on time series prediction and classification have emphasized the importance of incorporating frequency domain information.
 It has been suggested that the distinct patterns of various time series can be expressed through the frequency domain for an enhanced performance~\cite{li2021units, ding2020rf, yao2019stfnets}.
-One such approach, UniTS~\cite{li2021units}, incorporates Short-Time Fourier Transform (STFT) in its convolution kernel coefficient initialization and demonstrates improved performance in IMU motion recognition when compared to models relying solely on time domain information.
+One such approach, UniTS~\cite{li2021units}, improves IMU motion recognition by using Short-Time Fourier Transform (STFT) to initialize the convolution kernels, surpassing models that rely only on time-domain data.

 Inspired by prior research, \modulename utilizes dual-channel inputs consisting of both time and frequency domain features.
-However, unlike UniTS and RF-Net~\cite{ding2020rf}, which use STFT and FFT as separate methods to extract frequency features, \modulename utilizes Discrete Cosine Transform (DCT) to extract frequency domain information.
-This choice avoids the need for complex number operations within neural networks.
+However, unlike UniTS and RF-Net~\cite{ding2020rf}, which use STFT and FFT as separate methods to extract frequency features, \modulename utilizes the Discrete Cosine Transform (DCT) to extract frequency domain information, avoiding the need for complex number operations in the network.

-The two input channels are connected by projection layers, which extract hidden features in the two channels through the fully connected layer and map the IMU feature domain ($\mathbb{R}^{L\times D}$) to a larger domain ($\mathbb{R}^{L\times D_h}$), enabling subsequent networks to effectively learn and operate within the expanded high-dimensional feature space. $D_h$ represents the feature dimension in the following modules.
-The data after the projection layers are merged together to combine the extracted high-dimension features of the time domain and frequency domain.
+The two input channels are connected by projection layers, which extract hidden features in the two channels through the fully connected layer and map the IMU feature domain ($\mathbb{R}^{L\times D}$) to a larger domain ($\mathbb{R}^{L\times D_h}$), enabling subsequent networks to effectively learn and operate within the high-dimensional feature space. $D_h$ represents the feature dimension in the following modules.
+The data after the projection layers are merged to combine the extracted high-dimensional features of the time domain and frequency domain.
 This operation can be written as $f_{\theta_t}(\textbf{X}_n)+f_{\theta_f}({\rm{DCT}}(\textbf{X}_n))=\textbf{M}_n$, where $\theta_t$ and $\theta_f$ denote the projection layer parameters of time channel and frequency channel, respectively, and $\textbf{M}_n$ represents the merged hidden features.